 Given the consistent physical descriptions of the intermediate Heaven and those who dwell there, it seems possible─though this is certainly debatable─that between our earthly life and our bodily resurrection, God may grant us some physical form that will allow us to function as human beings while in that unnatural state "between bodies" awaiting our resurrection.[3]

-[4] Alcorn and I part company, however, when he states that those sex organs will not be used to engage in sexual intercourse.
+I agree with Alcorn, who states that resurrected believers will still be male and female endowed with new bodies that will be perfect, yet still physical.
+This definitely applies to the Eternal Heaven, and it may also apply to the Intermediate Heaven, though, as Alcorn acknowledges, the latter is debatable.
+I also agree with Alcorn, who states that our new bodies will still have sex organs.[4]
+Alcorn and I part company, however, when he states that those sex organs will not be used to engage in sexual intercourse.
 Alcorn arrives at his conclusion by first stating that, “…Christ made it clear that people in Heaven wouldn’t be married to each other.”[5]
 In Alcorn’s mind, as is true with the mind-set of most Christians, “no marriage in Heaven” is the equivalent of “no sex in Heaven.”
 Therefore, though Alcorn and I both agree that we will have sex organs in Heaven, unlike me, Alcorn does not believe they will be used to engage in intercourse.
 Alcorn reaches his conclusion by stating:

 Is that inconsistent, since they [our sex organs after the resurrection] wouldn’t be fulfilling a function for which they were designed?
 Not necessarily.
 Jesus was a perfect man, yet he was single and abstained from sex.
 Unmarried people on Earth have been called to celibacy, but they are still fully human.[6]